-“It has been a humbling and remarkable experience to have been an integral part in making this project come to life,” said Digital ReLab CEO, Richard Averitt.
-Thanks to the extraordinary commitment and vision of Allison Schein Holmes, Tony Macaluso, and the entire WFMT Chicago team, Studs Terkel is back on the air.
-The planet now has a lot of summer listening to do.
+“It has been a humbling and remarkable experience to have been an integral part in making this project come to life,” said our CEO Richard Averitt.
+Thanks to the extraordinary vision of the WFMT Chicago team, and some behind-the-scenes media management, Studs Terkel is back on the air.
+We all now have a lot of listening to do.

 Read more about our collaboration with the Studs Terkel archive in The Wall Street Journal.